brndnmtthws/conky/README.md

 ### Features

+You can check it for yourself: [conky on macOS](https://www.youtube.com/watch?v=l3tIiDdnC68)

 **NOW CONKY LOADS ON MACOS CONFIG FILES BUT SOME FEATURES MAY NOT WORK BECAUSE IT IS AN EARLY STAGE.**
 **For more information check this is the output of the command ```conky --version```**